kaiyuan-li/resume/resume.md

 Kai is language agnostic, with industrial exposure to:
 * System: GoLang, Rust, C++, Python, Java, etc.
-* UI: React, Vue, Flow, TypeScript, etc.
+* Web: React, Vue, Flow, TypeScript, etc.

 But they are always excited to explore new languages.